matrix-org/matrix-spec-proposals/proposals/3912-relation-based-redaction.md

 ### Unstable feature in `/versions`

-Homeservers which support this MSC should indicate it by adding `org.matrix.msc3912` and `org.matrix.msc3912.stable` in the response to `GET /_matrix/client/versions` requests.
+While this MSC is unstable, homeservers which support this MSC should indicate it by adding `org.matrix.msc3912` flag in the `unstable_features` array of the response to `GET /_matrix/client/versions` requests.
+Once this MSC becomes a part of a spec version, clients should rely on the presence of the spec version, that supports the MSC, in versions on /versions, to determine support.

 ## Potential issues